Carrie Underwood Got A Huge Surprise For Her 34th Birthday

-Carrie Underwood celebrated her 34th birthday on March 10 and got a pretty amazing surprise from country music superstar Loretta Lynn, as well as a slew of sweet messages from celebrities and husband Mike Fisher and son Isaiah.
+Carrie Underwood celebrated her 34th birthday on March 10 and got a pretty amazing surprise from country music superstar Loretta Lynn, as well as a slew of sweet messages from celebrities and her husband Mike Fisher and son Isaiah.

 Underwood revealed how she celebrated her big day on social media, revealing on Twitter that she was actually treated to a very special birthday surprise from country legend Loretta, which she described as being the “best present ever.”

-Carrie told her more than 6.4 million followers on the 140-character site that she actually got a call from Loretta in celebration of her big day, revealing that Lynn actually sang “Happy Birthday” to her down the phone.
+Carrie told her more than 6.4 million followers on the 140-character site that she actually got a call from Loretta in celebration of her big day, revealing that Lynn actually sung “Happy Birthday” to her down the phone.

 “Ummm… @LorettaLynn just called and sang me happy birthday!
 How is this my life?”
-Carrie told her fans of how Loretta surprised her on the social media site on March 10, adding the sweet hashtags #bestpresentever, #happybirthdaytome, and #legend.
+Carrie told her fans of how Loretta surprised her on the social media site on March 10, adding the sweet hashtags #bestpresentever, #happybirthdaytome and #legend.

 Carrie has long spoken out about her admiration for Loretta ahead of the country superstar getting a surprise birthday serenade from the singer, telling Billboard back in 2015 that she thinks Loretta is “incredible.”

-“It’s people like her that paved the way for people like me,” Underwood said of her admiration for Lynn at the time, before revealing the pretty mischievous way Loretta greeted her the first time they met.
+“It’s people like her that paved the way for people like me,” Underwood said of her admiration for Lynn at the time, while revealing the pretty mischievous way Loretta greeted her the first time they met.

 Rather than saying hello with a handshake during their first meeting, Carrie told the music magazine that the country star actually walked by and “smacked [her] on the rear” the first time they met.